dynamic

 in a sentence

-• Madame Bovary sighed. (source)
+• Madame Bovary at Columbia Extension School. (source)

-Madame Bovary = character in text
+Madame Bovary = untracked name in this novel

 • Madame Bovary bit her lips, and the child knocked about the village. (source)